 Many Americans often believe they can cross the border with a past DUI as it’s regarded differently in the United States.
 In some states, a DUI is regarded as a misdemeanor, infraction, or traffic violation.

-In Canada, drunk driving is considered a serious offense.
+In Canada, drunk driving is considered a criminal offence.
 In addition to Driving under the influence (DUI), it can also be recognized as Driving While Intoxicated (DWI).
 Even if you fly into Canada and arrive at a Canadian airport or were to arrive by ship at a Canadian harbor, you can still be denied entry for a past DUI.

 There are cases where some people have crossed the border before or know of friends or family that have done so on multiple occasions without any difficulties.
 Doing so is at your own risk, and once inevitably caught, you could be detained and possibly be banned from entering Canada for years.
 Additionally, everyone traveling with you would also be denied entry at that time.

-Past offenses that were committed outside of Canada are individually assessed on a case by case basis and compared to the equivalent offense and seriousness of the charges.
-In some cases, what might be considered a minor offense elsewhere can be regarded as a serious offence according to the Canadian criminal code and immigration authorities.
-A DUI offense is an example of such a situation.
+Past offences that were committed outside of Canada are individually assessed on a case by case basis and compared to the equivalent offence and seriousness of the charges.
+In some cases, what might be considered a minor offence elsewhere can be regarded as a serious offence according to the Canadian criminal code and immigration authorities.
+A DUI offence is an example of such a situation.